Wogrim/Cpp-Notes/README.md

   - -2 billion to + 2 billion, or unsigned is 0 to 4 billion
 - **long** is 64-bit (use when int is too small)
   - `long x = 50000000L * 10000L;`
-  - L at the end of literals to treat as long to avoid int overflow
+  - 'L' at the end of literals to treat as long to avoid int overflow on very large numbers
 - division with integer types does integer division
   - `int wholes = 100 / 17;`
 - modular division to get the remainder